Giving AI Agents Access to Cryptocurrency and Smart Contracts Creates New Vectors of AI Harm: Blockchain properties

 \subsection{Immutability}

-Transactions through the traditional financial system can often be reversed --- for example, when an error is made regarding the amount or recipient \citep{stripe2024agents}.
+TradFi transactions can often be reversed --- for example, if an error is made regarding the amount or recipient \citep{stripe2024agents}.
 In blockchain, this is not possible.
 This is because of another key blockchain property related to sovereignty: immutability \citep{8247004}.
 The blockchain is essentially a database or ``ledger'' distributed across the nodes in its network, with each node receiving a copy of the full ledger \citep{chicagofed2017blockchain}.
-After a consensus of nodes agree to accept new transaction data or smart contract code to the blockchain, it cannot be erased or modified~\citep{orcutt2018how}.
-This ensures accurate record-keeping and fosters trust in the absence of a trusted central administrator \citep{8247004, landerreche2018immutability, chicagofed2017blockchain}.
-The net effect, however, is that cryptocurrency transactions added to the blockchain ``cannot be changed or reversed'' \citep{bitcoincom2025transactionreversal} and smart contract code added to the blockchain ``cannot be altered'' (or, in most cases, deleted) \citep{10.1007/978-3-319-42019-6_10}.
+After a consensus of nodes agree to accept new transaction data or SC code to the blockchain, it cannot be erased or modified~\citep{orcutt2018how}.
+This ensures accurate record-keeping and fosters trust in the absence of a trusted central administrator \citep{landerreche2018immutability, chicagofed2017blockchain}.
+The net effect, however, is that cryptocurrency transactions added to the blockchain ``cannot be changed or reversed'' \citep{bitcoincom2025transactionreversal} and SC code added to the blockchain ``cannot be altered'' (or, in most cases, deleted) \citep{10.1007/978-3-319-42019-6_10}.
 In other words, ``the blockchain is forever'' \citep{esw2022blockchain}.
-When it comes to CAIA, this property may translate into AI harms that are challenging to unwind.
+When it comes to CAIA, this property may translate into AI harms that are difficult or impossible to unwind.